minio/docs/source/reference/minio-server/minio-server.rst

 .. envvar:: MINIO_LAMBDA_WEBHOOK_ENDPOINT

-   The HTTP endpoint of the webhook for the handler function.
+   The HTTP endpoint of the lambda webhook for the handler function.

+.. envvar:: MINIO_LAMBDA_WEBHOOK_AUTH_TOKEN

+   Specify the opaque string or JWT authorization token to use for authenticating to the lambda webhook service.

+   .. versionchanged:: RELEASE.2023-06-23T20-26-00Z

+      MinIO redacts this value when returned as part of :mc-cmd:`mc admin config get`.

+.. envvar:: MINIO_LAMBDA_WEBHOOK_CLIENT_CERT

+   Specify the path to the client certificate to use for performing mTLS authentication to the lambda webhook service.

+.. envvar:: MINIO_LAMBDA_WEBHOOK_CLIENT_KEY

+   Specify the path to the private key to use for performing mTLS authentication to the lambda webhook service.

 .. _minio-server-envvar-external-identity-management-ad-ldap: